OpenJobDescription/openjd-specifications/wiki/2023-09-Template-Schemas.md

    not in this list, if the list is defined.
 See: [&lt;JobParameterStringValue&gt;](#25-jobparameterstringvalue).
 5. *minLength* — The minimum allowable length of the parameter string value.
 6. *maxLength* — The maximum allowable length of the parameter string value.
-7. *userInterface* — User interface properties for this parameter.
-This metadata defines how a user interface element should be constructed to allow a user to input a value for the parameter.
+7. *userInterface* — User interface hints for this parameter.
+See [§2](#2-jobparameterdefinition) for how implementations should treat these fields.
     1. *control* — The user interface control to use when editing this parameter.
        The default, if not provided, is "LINE_EDIT" when *allowedValues* is not provided, "DROPDOWN_LIST" when it is.
         1. "LINE_EDIT" — This is a freeform string line edit control.
 Cannot be used when *allowedValues* is provided.